bmcsilva/zeropad-customizer-app/README.md

 ### Prerequisites

-For this work you need a computer with
+This application is compatible with the following operating systems
-* Windows 7 or above
+* Windows 7 or later
-* Ubuntu 20.04 or above
+* Ubuntu 20.04 or later

 ### Installation